 Major: Civil Engineering

 Future PlansThis summer I will continue to intern at Siefert Associates, a construction engineering firm in White Plains, New York.
 There, my focus is on bridge design.
-I also plan to continue my structural research this fall at Manhattan College, where I am pursuing a master’s degree in civil engineering, specializing in structural engineering.
+I also plan to continue my structural research this fall at Manhattan University, where I am pursuing a master’s degree in civil engineering, specializing in structural engineering.
 My long-term plans include obtaining my professional engineering license and contributing to my community in the best way I can, as a structural engineer.

 Since my first day at Manhattan, I've wanted to be the best engineer that I could be.
-The only way I could accomplish this was by learning as much as I could during my short time at college.
+The only way I could accomplish this was by learning as much as I could during my short time at university.
 My life has been transformed as a result of my education, and I can already see the benefits from all of those years of hard work.
 I decided from day one that I was going to give school everything I have, and that decision was all the inspiration I needed.

 When I started at Manhattan, it was a goal of mine to become involved in academic research.
 While at MC, I had the privilege of advancing research on seismic moment connections (structural steel connections) with Shahriar Quayyum, Ph.D., visiting professor of civil and environmental engineering.
 Our research was published in the first quartile peer-reviewed international journal Steel and Composite Structures in November 2021 and I had the pleasure of sharing this research at a poster presentation on campus in April during the induction ceremony for the science and engineering honor society Sigma XI.
 I will continue to work with Dr. Quayyum throughout my thesis based master’s degree in the fall, when I hope to develop this research further and explore some new structural concepts.